 InnovaFonds is an independent management company owned by its partners.
-It is approved by the Autorité des Marchés Financiers (AMF) and is a member of France Invest.
+It is accredited by the Autorité des Marchés Financiers (AMF) and is a member of France Invest.

 As an active shareholder alongside the company's management and a genuine "sparring partner", InnovaFonds is committed to a financial and industrial partnership with a solid business approach.
-As a responsible and committed investor, InnovaFonds places at the heart of its strategy the creation of value through growth in favour of human capital and the energetic transition.
+As a responsible and committed investor, InnovaFonds places at the heart of its strategy the creation of value through growth in favour of human capital and the energy transition.

-InnovaFonds provides its portfolio companies with the benefit of its experience and networks to support organic development projects and promote acquisitions.
+InnovaFonds provides its portfolio companies with the benefit of its experience and networks to support organic development projects as well as build-ups.